David A. Steffy

-Journal of Hydrogeology and Hydrologic Engineering is a peer-reviewed scholarly journal and aims to publish the most complete and reliable source of information on the discoveries and current developments in the mode of original articles, review articles, case reports, short communications, etc. in all major themes pertaining to the distribution and movement of groundwater in the Earth's crust and making them available online freely without any restrictions or any other subscriptions to researchers worldwide.
+Journal of Hydrogeology and Hydrologic Engineering is a peer-reviewed scholarly online journal and aims to publish the most complete and reliable source of information on the discoveries and current developments in the mode of original articles, review articles, case reports, short communications, etc. in all major themes pertaining to the distribution and movement of groundwater in the Earth's crust and making them accessible online freely without any restrictions or any other subscriptions to researchers worldwide.

 Journal of Hydrogeology and Hydrologic Engineering focuses on the topics that include

 Review processing is performed by the editorial board members of this online Journal of Hydrogeology and Hydrologic Engineering or outside experts; at least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
 Authors may submit manuscripts and track their progress through the online tracking system, hopefully to publication.